Barbara Jagiellon: Life

 Barbara was married on 21 November 1496 in a glittering ceremony in Leipzig to George, Duke of Saxony (1471–1539).
 At the wedding, 6,286 German and Polish nobles were said to be present.
 This marriage was a key part of maintaining good diplomatic relations between Germany and Poland.
 For Barbara's family, the marriage was also important due to their rivalry with the House of Habsburg.

 In 1513, Barbara and her husband founded Meissen Cathedral; several Masses and liturgical celebration of Easter have been recorded to have taken place since then.
 Barbara sent letters to her husband while he was at battles.
 Witnesses say the couple had a very loving and happy marriage.

 Barbara died in Leipzig aged 55.
 Her husband was so stricken by grief that he grew a beard during this time, which was why he was nicknamed "the Bearded".
-She was buried in the cathedral of Meissen in her husband's funeral chapel, built between 1521-1524.
+She was buried in the cathedral of Meissen in her husband's funeral chapel, built between 1521 and 1524.
 Barbara and George were the last Prince and Princess of the House of Wettin to be buried at the cathedral.
 The altarpiece in the funerary chapel was the work of Lucas Cranach the Elder.
 They are surrounded by apostles and saints.